PencilCode/reference/documents/turtle/angles.html.md

 p.turnto <span data-dfn="returns an angle">direction(turtle)</span>
 </pre>

 The direction from one object to another object is an angle.
-This angle is a value between -180 and 180 and unlike coordinates, which are always the same, the angle is relative to the direction the object is currently facing.
+This angle is a value between -180 and 180 and like coordinates, the angle is relative to the environment, not the object itself.
+This means that, no matter which direction the object is currently facing, the direction will remain the same between the same locations.

 <script type="demo" height=300 width=300>
 speed Infinity